valkey-io/valkey-doc/topics/modules-intro.md

 before using the pointer, after the DMA call.

 Sometimes when we want to manipulate strings directly, we need to change their size as well.
-For this scope, the `RedisModule_StringTruncate` function is used.
+For this scope, the `ValkeyModule_StringTruncate` function is used.
 Example:

-    RedisModule_StringTruncate(mykey,1024);
+    ValkeyModule_StringTruncate(mykey,1024);

 The function truncates, or enlarges the string as needed, padding it with zero bytes if the previous length is smaller than the new length we request.